 League announces office move and additional plans to strengthen member services

-To strengthen its services to members, the League of American Orchestras is moving its office this winter to 520 Eighth Avenue, between 36th and 37th streets in New York’s historic Garment District.
+To strengthen its services to members, the League of American Orchestras moved its office this winter to 520 Eighth Avenue, between 36th and 37th streets in New York’s historic Garment District.

-With rents steadily increasing at the League’s current location at 33 W. 60th Street in the Columbus Circle neighborhood, the move will reduce occupancy costs by about $250,000 annually.
+With rents steadily increasing at the League’s former location at 33 W. 60th Street in the Columbus Circle neighborhood, the move will reduce occupancy costs by about $250,000 annually.
 The move will also allow the League to benefit from a contemporary workspace that promotes collaboration among staff and improved outreach to members through up-to-date videoconferencing and digital learning capabilities.

 “We can better serve orchestras by lowering our overhead costs and greatly enhancing our communications with members and offering digital learning opportunities,” said Jesse Rosen, the League’s president and CEO.
 “We are very excited by the possibilities offered with this change of address.”